 When the Conflict Mediation Division took over the case in 2013, it brought in professional mediators and attorneys who specialised in redevelopment compensation.
 Months of negotiations bore fruit after more help was offered to the couple, including a special loan to help them to start a new business elsewhere.

-Mr Park noted that conflicts, while undesirable, are another form of engagement by citizens: “We want to protect citizens’ right to give their opinions on policies, and guarantee that they have institutional platforms for them to do so.”
+Then-Mayor Park noted that conflicts, while undesirable, are another form of engagement by citizens: “We want to protect citizens’ right to give their opinions on policies, and guarantee that they have institutional platforms for them to do so.”

 He said of the importance of citizen engagement: “Seoul, like many other cities, will face many challenges.
 An engaged citizen is a great citizen, and a great citizen can help to make a great city and a great country.”
 O